University Community | News and Announcements

 Increasing the number of physicians in Ohio and addressing the state’s shortage of primary care providers drove the expansion of the Heritage College.
 It was also a shared vision the college had with OHF and led to the transformational $105 million gift, said Terri Donlin Huesman, president and chief executive officer of OHF.

 The Heritage College, Dublin was the college’s first additional campus since its founding in 1975 and the first new campus for Ohio University in almost 60 years.
 Over the past decade, the campus has expanded to include a new building for OHIO’s College of Health Sciences and Professions.
-In addition, the College of Business and the Voinovich School of Leadership and Public Leadership have programs in Dublin.
+In addition, the College of Business and the Voinovich School of Leadership and Public Service have programs in Dublin.

 “I am proud to say this is only the beginning,” said Dublin Mayor Chris Amorose Groomes.
 “We’ve continued to watch and applaud as the campus has extended, and we look forward to the many collaborations we have before us.”